 Kathy Krueger grew up and lived in Colorado Springs before marrying her husband, Dan Krueger.
 They spent almost 30 years moving and traveling around the USA and world, while he served in the US Army, before finally settling in Houston in 2010.
 She has a Bachelors Degree from the University of Memphis in public relations, with an emphasis in non-profit communications and fundraising, and she brings to our organization a wealth of knowledge and experience.
 While at the University of Memphis, she won a National PRSA Award for Ethics Writing.
 As owner of KKrueger Communications, she prepared communication plans based on broad strategic goals.

 Margaret T. Hirsch, RN, was born in Tulsa, Oklahoma, and currently resides in Houston with her husband, Kevin.
-She is the proud mother of her two grown children- a daughter, Haley, who is a cosmetologist and resides in California and a son, Jimmy, who followed in her footsteps and is a nurse at Texas Children’s Hospital.
+She is the proud mother of her two grown children- a daughter, Haley, who is a cosmetologist and resides in California and a son, Jimmy, who is also a Registered Nurse.
 Margaret obtained her B.S. in Nursing at the University of Houston and serves as the Nurse Coordinator for the Dermatology Clinic at Texas Children’s Hospital (TCH).
 She has served as the President of the Gulf Coast Chapter of the Dermatology Nurses Association (DNA).
-She has given many nationally invited lectures, has several peer-reviewed publications and has participated in several national studies as a study coordinator.
 She is a course instructor for the Phototherapy Fundamentals Workshop through the DNA and has been a member of the Amgen Speakers Bureau.
 She has received many awards for her work including Nurse of the Year from Texas Children’s Hospital, the Anthony J Jannetti Dermatology Nurse Practice Award from the DNA and was a finalist in the Houston Chronicle’s Salute to Nurses.
-She is an active volunteer in her community and has assisted at the American Red Cross and has also served as a Blood Drive Committee member at Unity Church.
-She has also helped organize TCH’s Don’t Fry Day event from 2010-2015.
 She enjoys serving on the Leadership Team and directing the medical team for Camp Dermadillo, which is a national camp program for children and teens with life-altering skin conditions supported by the American Academy of Dermatology and Texas Children’s Hospital.
 Seeing the positive impact of the Camp on the campers is a highlight for her each year.
-Her hobbies include gardening, reading and spending time with her large extended family.
+Her hobbies include gardening, reading, and spending time with her large extended family.

 Susan M. Hamm was born in Erie, Pennsylvania, and spent her formative years as a US Naval dependent moving throughout the United States.
 She has a B.A. in Marketing from The University of South Florida.
 She currently resides in Spring, Texas, and is the Vice President of Operations for Oz Gas Corporation.
 She is also actively involved in her community as a volunteer.
 She serves as the Family to Family Network Liaison for the National Foundation for Ectodermal Dysplasias (NFED) and was the National Family Conference Chairperson in 2013.
 She has also spearheaded the Zach Hamm’s Don’t Sweat It Golf Classic as the Co-Chair from 2008-2012 which has raised over $150,000 benefitting the NFED.
 She is additionally a committee member for the Klein ISD Collaborative Action Network with Lone Star College and was the PTO President for Doerre Intermediate School.
 She has received the Klein ISD Friend of Freedom Award and was recognized as the Volunteer of the Month.
 She is married to Paul and is a dedicated mother to her son, Zach, who is affected with ectodermal dysplasia, as well as being an honor student at St. Thomas High School and a nationally recognized golfer.
 She enjoys painting and traveling in her spare time.